Character-Centered Dialogue Generation from Scene-Level Prompts: Method

 \subsection{Speech Synthesis}

-Once dialogue text $x_d$ is generated, we render natural-sounding speech $x_s$ through a reference-driven voice synthesis approach tailored for character expressivity.
-Rather than relying on predefined speaker embeddings or fine-tuning, our method conditions speech generation on short audio clips paired with aligned transcripts for each character.
-These reference segments—extracted from publicly available character voices (e.g., Shrek and Donkey)—enable the model to implicitly learn speaker-specific prosody and vocal traits.
+Given dialogue $x_d$, we synthesize speech $x_s$ using a reference-driven voice synthesis approach.
+Instead of predefined speaker embeddings or fine-tuning, speech generation is conditioned on short reference audio clips with aligned transcripts for each character, enabling implicit modeling of vocal traits and prosody.
+Speech synthesis considers both the current utterance and a short context window of preceding dialogue, ensuring temporal consistency and emotional continuity across scenes.
+Further implementation details are provided in Appendix~\ref{supp:CSM}.

-Given the target dialogue and character identity, the system synthesizes expressive audio by considering both the current utterance and a small context window of preceding dialogue turns.
-This design ensures temporal consistency in vocal delivery while maintaining emotional nuance and character fidelity across scenes.
-The resulting speech closely reflects each character’s personality, enhancing immersion and narrative realism in the final video output.
-More details about speech synthesis are available in the Appendix~\ref{supp:CSM}.